What is a Breast Reduction?

 Breast reduction is a cosmetic surgery procedure to reduce the size of the breasts.
 The procedure can be performed with a number of different techniques, each designed to optimize results for the individual patient.
 The general idea is to remove excess breast tissue and reshape the breast into a natural form.
-Las Vegas plastic surgeon, Dr. Christopher Khorsandi, offers breast reduction surgery for patients who suffer symptoms due to heavy, large breasts.
+Las Vegas, NV board-certified plastic surgeon, Dr. Christopher Khorsandi, offers breast reduction surgery for patients who have heavy, large breasts.
 This surgery can greatly improve their quality of life and allow them to become more mobile, wear tighter fitting clothing, and feel confident and self-assured.

 Breast reduction surgery is performed for both medical and cosmetic reasons.
 The goal is to create a smaller, more pleasing shape.
 A woman may choose to undergo breast reduction surgery for a variety of reasons.
 These include chronic back and neck pain, hygiene or self-consciousness about body image.
 Some women also suffer from painful rashes that develop under the breasts.
 Many of these patients have tried unsuccessfully to reduce their discomfort with pain medications, physical therapy, and special bras.
 If the breasts are too large, a surgical reduction is often the only way to alleviate symptoms.